22nd Division (South Vietnam): 1966

+1967

-From 12 February 1967 to 19 January 1968 the Division participated in Operation Pershing with the US 1st Cavalry Division and the 3rd Brigade, 25th Infantry Division and the ROK Capital Division in Bình Định Province.
+From 12 February 1967 to 19 January 1968 the Division participated in Operation Pershing with the US 1st Cavalry Division and the 3rd Brigade, 25th Infantry Division and the ROK Capital Division in Bình Định province.
 Total PAVN/VC losses were 5401 killed.

 From 6 April to 11 October 1967 the Division's 42nd Regiment participated in Operation Francis Marion with the US 4th Infantry Division and 173rd Airborne Brigade against PAVN base areas in Pleiku, Darlac and the Kon Tum Provinces.
 Total PAVN losses were 1600 killed.

 On 17 June 1967 a battalion of the PAVN 24th Regiment, reinforced with a battalion of the 40th Artillery Regiment, attacked the headquarters of the 42nd Regiment at Tân Cảnh Base Camp.

 In late July 1967 the 42nd Regiment was sent into positions north of Đắk Tô as part of Operation Greeley.
 On 4 August, the 1/42nd encountered the PAVN on a hilltop west of Dak Seang Camp, setting off a three-day battle that drew in the ARVN 8th Airborne Battalion.
 The ARVN forces found 189 PAVN bodies, large quantities of ammunition and equipment, and a sophisticated regimental command post with training areas and an elaborate mock-up of the Dak Seang Camp.

-In 1967 soldiers of the Division attacked and robbed inhabitants of a protected hamlet and members of the local revolutionary development team.
+In 1967 soldiers of the Division attacked and robbed inhabitants of a protected hamlet and members of the local Civil Operations and Revolutionary Development Support (CORDS) team.
 After the high command investigated the case, the guilty parties were beaten and placed in regimental disciplinary cages.
 But the chief of the MACV Revolutionary Support Directorate, General William A. Knowlton, termed the incident commonplace and demanded that the ARVN generals do more to halt such occurrences.